aroles/biol210/docs/articles/ps2.md

+2. Let’s think carefully about chromosomes and what they represent.
-2. What is a chromosome?
-What’s it mean for two chromosomes to be “homologous” versus “non-homologous”?
-How is an X-chromosome different from an autosome?
+    1. What is a chromosome?
+    2. What’s it mean for two chromosomes to be “homologous” versus “non-homologous”?
+Another way to say this would be to ask what makes human chromosome 1 different from human chromosome 2?
+    3. How is an X-chromosome different from an autosome?

 3. Draw and describe each of the following structures.
 (Note: We go